dayarian/relaxedparking/README.md

 /parsing_input_data : Python scripts for parsing the SF data and storing it in SQL

-/risk_model : Scripts for analyzing the
+/risk_model : Scripts for exploring the crime data

 /web : The Flask-based application which serves up the app